 Admission to Doctoral and Professional Programs

-More than 40 of our ’12 through ’16 M.A. graduates are already enrolled in philosophy doctoral programs.
-(Some students apply to doctoral programs in the fall before they complete the M.A., and others apply in the fall that follows award of the M.A.)
+More than 40 of our ’12 through ’16 M.A. graduates were enrolled in philosophy doctoral programs.
 Our M.A. students who seek admissions to doctoral programs have been very successful.

 Doctoral programs in religious studies, theology, and interdisciplinary area studies include University of Chicago, Boston University, Indiana University, Masaryk University, (Czech Republic); University of Virginia, University of Washington, Graduate Theological Union, and Rice University.